Parent Awareness and Education Programs

 Saturday Night in the Suburbs

 Saturday Night in the Suburbs is a parent awareness program of the Unified Prevention Coalition of Fairfax County featuring an evening of dialogue with a panel of high school seniors on drugs and alcohol use, teen parties, parent supervision and enabling, social media, and communication with parents.
-West Springfield High School's PTSA hosted this program at its school Wednesday, April 24 with UPC's Jennifer Lewis-Cooper facilitating the event (see event flyer).
-Lake Braddock High School's PTSA held this program on Wednesday, May 1 with UPC Executive Director Diane Eckert as facilitator (see flyer).
-These events are open to any adult in the community.
+The program is for ADULTS ONLY.

 Keep Teens Safe This Prom and Graduation Season

-"Perils of the College Drinking Culture” Forums Set for 2013
+"Perils of the College Drinking Culture” Forums in 2014

-Fairfax County college-bound students and their parents are invited to take advantage of attending together one of four regional "Perils of the College Drinking Culture" forums set for 2013.
-The highly acclaimed program of the Unified Prevention Coalition of Fairfax County (UPC) kicked off Jan.
-17 at McLean High School, and additional programs are set for May and July.
+Two regional "Perils of the College Drinking Culture" forums were held in 2014 for Fairfax County college-bound students and their parents.
+The highly acclaimed program of the Unified Prevention Coalition of Fairfax County (UPC) kicked off April 29 at Langley High School, and the final forum was held May 21 at Northern Virginia Community College's Ernst Community Cultural Center in Annandale.
 The forums aim to prepare families for what students will face at college related to underage and binge drinking.